-5.3 Working with external managers
+5.3 Working with Eexternal Mmanagers

-Assessing climate risk is an integral part of the external manager selection and appointment process.
+Assessing climate risk is an integral part of the Eexternal Mmanager selection and appointment process.
 It also forms part of the quarterly screening and monitoring of portfolios and the annual manager reviews.
 We monitor and review our fund managers on their climate change approach and policies.
 Where high emitting companies are held as part of a strategy managers are challenged and expected to provide strong investment rationale to substantiate the holding.
-We encourage managers to support collaborative initiatives on climate, and to report in line with the TCFD recommendations.
-In addition, we assess and monitor where managers are making net zero commitments.
+We encourage expect managers to engage with companies in line with our Responsible Investment Policy and to support collaborative initiatives on climate, and to report in line with the TCFD recommendations.
+In addition, we encourage assess and monitor where managers-to make a firm wide net zero commitment are making net zero commitments.
+We will work with External Managers to implement specific decarbonisation parameters for their mandate.
+We will monitor our managers' carbon profiles and progress against targets on a quarterly basis and as part of our annual reviews.
+We will also consider the suitability of those targets on an annual basis.
+Where carbon profiles are above target, this will act as a prompt for discussion with the manager to understand why this has occurred, any appropriate actions to be taken to bring them back to target, and the timescales for any corrective action.